Are the ‘conventional’ real estate lead magnets dead?

 Why Use Real Estate Lead Magnets?

-If you have plenty of advertising dollars and don’t care about how much you pay per lead, you won’t need a real estate lead magnet.
+You won’t need a real estate lead magnet if you have plenty of advertising dollars and don’t care about how much you pay per lead.

 But most of the time, even with a very high marketing budget, that wouldn’t make much economic sense.